 More Unique “Pea” Recipes

-Here are some other side dish options for you to choose if you are looking for any pea recipe.
+Here are some other side dish options for you to choose from if you are looking for a pea recipe.

-- Slow Cooker Black Eyed Peas – Slow Cooker black eyed peas are the perfect after holiday no- cooking and no-baking dish!
-Using up your left over ham or turkey, this “hoppin john” recipe is a dump and go!
-Full of delicious Southern flavors like deep spices and garlic, you can serve flavorful black eyed peas right over rice or with corn bread.
+- Slow Cooker Black Eyed Peas: Slow Cooker black-eyed peas are the perfect after-holiday no-cooking and no-baking dish!
+Using up your leftover ham or turkey, this “Hoppin John” recipe is a dump-and-go!
+Full of delicious Southern flavors like deep spices and garlic, you can serve flavorful black-eyed peas right over rice or cornbread.

-- Creamed Peas in a Skillet – Creamed Peas with bacon are a delicious thick, creamy, and sweet pea side dish that compliments almost every meal.
-Perfect for a large crowd or holiday, you can find creamed peas a fantastic option to pair up with a variety of side dishes and at under 20 minutes to make, worth your time.
+- Creamed Peas in a Skillet: Creamed Peas with bacon are a delicious, thick, creamy, sweet pea side dish that compliments almost every meal.
+Perfect for a large crowd or holiday, you can find creamed peas a fantastic option to pair up with various side dishes and, at under 20 minutes to make, worth your time.
 Fancy taste, easy recipe!

-- Black Eyed Pea Salad with Bacon – Southern caviar black eyed peas, is a delicious black eyed pea salad that mingles together bacon, onions, garlic and a beat of heat – a truly Authentic Southern side dish recipe that will make you feel like you walked right into your favorite restaurant.
+- Black Eyed Pea Salad with Bacon: Southern Caviar black-eyed peas are a delicious black-eyed pea salad that mingles together bacon, onions, garlic, and a beat of heat—a truly Authentic Southern side dish recipe that will make you feel like you walked right into your favorite restaurant.

-- Creamy Bacon Pea Salad – Creamy Bacon Pea Pasta Salad is a delicious blend of Ranch seasoning, mayo, crunchy bacon and cheese to pull together this filling, tasty, and easy side salad.
+- Creamy Bacon Pea Salad: Creamy pea pasta salad is a delicious blend of Ranch seasoning, mayo, crunchy bacon, and cheese to pull together this filling, tasty, and easy side salad.
 The soft mini pasta shells are the perfect filling combination with fresh or frozen peas.
-This is a can’t go wrong creamy pasta salad dish that will have everyone begging for seconds!
+This can’t-go-wrong creamy pasta salad dish will have everyone begging for seconds!

-- Pea Salad Recipe with Red Onions and Cheese – Pea Salad with red onions and cheese is a quintessential recipe for spring and summer with its creamy texture and taste.
+- Pea Salad Recipe with Red Onions and Cheese Pea Salad with Red Onions and Cheese is a quintessential recipe for spring and summer with its creamy texture and taste.
 And talk about an easy recipe!
-If you can mix, you can make, which means this pea salad is done in mere minutes to free you up for summer fun.
+If you can mix, you can make, meaning this pea salad is done in minutes to free you up for summer fun.